-WARNING Currently it is very very far from optimal to run CRI-O on a “non-supported” system like Container Linux.
-For curious people, this should work “perfectly”.
+Currently it is very very far from optimal to run CRI-O on a “no package manager” system like Container Linux.
+For curious people, this should work “perfectly” though.

-SIDENOTE If it is not clear from the
+If it is not clear from the above

 WARNING, I wouldn’t recommend this for production (yet).
 Personally I will soon replace Docker with CRI-O in my private Kubernetes cluster though, because Docker causes issues in my cluster.

-This post is showing how you can install and run CRI-O for Kubernetes on Container Linux.
+This post is showing how you can install and run CRI-O for Kubernetes on Container Linux (previously CoreOS).
 CRI-O is an implementation of the Kubernetes Container Runtime Interface (CRI).
 There are still some things not (fully) implemented in CRI-O yet, like Container metrics (see Kubernetes CRI link).

-- Golang Development Environment (e.g. Getting Started - The Go Programming Language with a set
+- Golang (e.g. Getting Started - The Go Programming Language with a set

 - CRI-O source code (